-A small administrative district of a country; esp., the largest local administrative subdivision of most States of the U.S. For Rural NTD reporting, the term county is a county, independent city, parish (Louisiana), borough (Alaska) or US Census area (Alaska).
+A small administrative district of a country; esp., the largest local administrative subdivision of most States of the U.S. for rural National Transit Database (NTD) reporting, the term county is a county, independent city, parish (Louisiana), borough (Alaska) or U.S. Census area (Alaska).